yannou788/High-Availability-Cluster---DBRB-9---HeartBeat/README.md

 ---

-  - chmod +x Mysql-installation.sh
+  - chmod +x Cluster-mysql-installation.sh
-  - ./Mysql-installation.sh --primary
+  - ./Cluster-mysql-installation.sh --primary

 **On the other Servers**